ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 >   A variable whose first four bytes reside in register 3 and whose next two
 >   bytes reside in register 10.

+add

+> a similar effect can be done with an overlay:

+    DW_OP_reg3
+    DW_OP_reg10
+    DW_OP_lit4
+    DW_OP_lit2
+    DW_OP_overlay

+Then add:

+> There is a difference in these two examples though: The first one
+> creates a six byte location.
+The second one creates a location that
+> is either 6 bytes long if reg3 is less than 6 bytes long or a
+> location as long as reg3 if it is longer than 6 bytes.
+In this case,
+> the difference probably doesn't matter.
+However, if a producer wants
+> to strictly limit the width of the expression to six bytes then two
+> overlays can be used to position portions of the registers over
+> undefined storage.

+    DW_OP_undefined
+    DW_OP_reg3
+    DW_OP_lit0
+    DW_OP_lit4
+    DW_OP_overlay
+    DW_OP_reg10
+    DW_OP_lit4
+    DW_OP_lit2
+    DW_OP_overlay

+Then after:

     DW_OP_reg0
     DW_OP_piece (4)